Important: Most catalytic woodstoves do NOT require additional gasket material when you install a new combustor.

 professional, the presence of additional gasket wrapped around the outside of the can indicates you should order an outer gasket with your canned

-Most woodstoves that have round catalytic combustors measuring approximately six inches in diameter, two inches thick, require an outer gasket.
+Most woodstoves that have round catalytic combustors measuring approximately 6 in (15.24 cm) in diameter, 2 in (5.08 cm) thick, require an outer gasket.

-Therefore 6-inch round, canned Condar brand combustors come with additional outer gasket wrap at no extra charge.
+Therefore 6 in (15.24 cm) round, canned Condar brand combustors come with additional outer gasket wrap at no extra charge.
 (If your stove doesn't need the

 gasket — if the new round combustor fits tightly without the need for gasket — don't force it into position.
 Simply remove the unneeded